pavelsjo/node-express-github-actions-oci-oke/README.md

 # Github Actions setup to Deploy Node Express App in Oracle Cloud Infrastructure (OCI) - OKE

-This repo contains the min requeriments to deploy an Express Application in Oracle Kubernetes Engine (OKE) and the automation pipeline with github actions.
+This repo contains the min requeriments to deploy an `Node Express Application ` in `Oracle Kubernetes Engine (OKE)` and the automation pipeline with github actions.

 ![img](./media/diagram.github-actions-oke.png)